How do words on a script page translate into images posted and shown all over a screen?

 - Characters.
 When introducing characters for the first time, capitalize their name and include a 10-word overview of their main attributes.
 When they speak, their character name is centered on the page with dialogue below.
 Make sure to use the same name for each character throughout!

 - Dialogue.
 This goes in the center of the page beneath the name of the character speaking.
 Hot tip: the better you know your characters as real people, the more authentic and compelling their dialogue will be.

 - Parentheticals.
 These provide technical directions for actors and help define the emotional elements of a piece of dialogue.
 These go between character names and their dialogue, and can provide emotional cues — “cheerfully” — or action cues — “rubbing face.”

 But wait, there’s more!
-Those are the basics, but you still need a handful of other ingredients to make your script soar.
+Those are the basics, but you still need a handful of other ingredients to make your movie script soar.
 Welcome to Elements of a Screenplay 201.

 - Transitions.
-Although infrequent, these indicate how an editor should cut from scene to scene.
+Although infrequent, these indicate how an editor should cut from each scene.
 Scenes without explicit transitions (a vast majority of them for most films) are assumed to be standard cuts.
 These are located at the very far right of the page in all caps.
 Use these sparingly and only when stylistically called for.
 There are several types of transitions:

 - SMASH TO: this is a very abrupt edit that usually goes from mid-action in one scene to mid-action in another

 - DISSOLVE TO: this is a softer transition where the current scene slowly fades away as the subsequent scene comes into focus

 - MATCH CUT TO: a trickier editing flourish where the composition or action of one scene leads directly into the same composition or action of the next